emilyantosch/shc_pr3_vl/databases/slides_4/main.typ

 #slide[
   #heading(numbering: none)[Company Example]
-  #figure(image("../assets/img/slides_04/20250305_double_circle_manages_works_on_rev01.png"))
+  #figure(image("../assets/img/slides_04/20250305_double_circle_manages_works_on_rev01.png", height: 90%))

 ]

 #slide[
   #heading(numbering: none)[Constraints]
+  #text(size: 22pt)[
     - Cardinality
     - (min,max) Notation
     - Example
       - A car has at least 3 and at most 5 wheels Every wheel is associated to exactly one car
         #figure(image("../assets/img/slides_04/20250305_car_has_wheel_rev01.jpeg"))

     - Attention: In UML, (min,max) is placed on the opposite sites!
     - Problem: General case cannot be easily implemented in RDBMS ]
+]

 #slide[
   #heading(numbering: none)[Constraints]
   - Other notations (e.g., in tools like draw.io)
-    #figure(image("../assets/img/slides_04/20250305_relationship_rev01.jpeg"))
+    #figure(image("../assets/img/slides_04/20250305_relationship_rev01.jpeg", height: 70%))
 ]

 #slide[
   #heading(numbering: none)[Constraints]
+  #text(size: 20pt)[
     - Participation
     - Specifies whether the existence of an entity depends on its being related to another entity via the relationship type
     - Also called *minimum cardinality constraint*
     - Two types
     - Total: every entity in the total set of all entities of an entity type A must be related to an entity of entity type B via a relationship
       - Total participation is also called *existence dependency*
         - Is displayed as a double line connecting the participating entity type to the relationship
     - Partial: some or part of the entities of an entity type A are related to some entities of an entity type B via a relationship
-    - Is displayed by a single line connecting the participating entity type to the relationship230
+      - Is displayed by a single line connecting the participating entity type to the relationship ]
 ]

 #slide[
   #heading(numbering: none)[Constraints]

-]
   - Cardinality: specifies the maximum number of relationship instances that an entity can participate in

   - Participation: specifies if the existence of an entity depends on its being related to another entity via the relationship type
     - *minimum cardinality constraint*
+]

 #slide[
   #heading(numbering: none)[Company Example]
-  #figure(image("../assets/img/slides_04/20250305_circle_emp_dept_worksfor_rev01.png"))
+  #figure(image("../assets/img/slides_04/20250305_circle_emp_dept_worksfor_rev01.png", height: 90%))

 ]